Statistical physics-inspired approaches to modelling living systems

 Other questions I am very interested in include the origin of asymmetry in biological distributions, the possible existence of general statistical regularities, the basis of collective behaviours, and models of lifespan in humans.
 It has been neither fully understood how important processes at the root of evolution, such as, mutation, natural selection and inheritance are combined to give rise to the present layout of the species.
 Or the case of human decision at short times, is it expected to follow statistical rules?

-I am very enthusiastic about establishing connections between the answers to the above questions and artificial intelligence algorithms.
+I am very enthusiastic about the answers to the above questions and their implementation into artificial intelligence algorithms.

 Some recent publications